financenerd/avaucher.github.io/index.md

 # About me

-I am a PhD student in theoretical chemistry with a strong background in scientific computing and substantial interest in research and new technologies.
+I recently finished a PhD in theoretical chemistry.
+I have a strong background in scientific computing and substantial interest in research and new technologies.